-In September 2021, we submitted an investigational new drug application, or IND, for a Phase 1/2 clinical trial of a cryopreserved formulation GDA-201 in patients with follicular and diffuse large B-cell lymphomas, which was subsequently placed on clinical hold prior to the initiation of patient dosing.
-On April 21, 2022, we received correspondence from the FDA indicating that we satisfactorily addressed all clinical hold issues identified by the FDA and that the FDA has removed the clinical hold and cleared our IND for GDA-201.
-In May 2022, we opened enrollment in our Phase 1/2 study of GDA-201 in patients with follicular and diffuse large B-cell lymphomas.
-In August 2022, we announced that the first patient was dosed with GDA-201 in this study.
+In September 2021, we submitted an investigational new drug application, or IND, for a Phase 1/2 clinical trial of a cryopreserved formulation of GDA-201 in patients with follicular and diffuse large B-cell lymphomas, which was subsequently placed on clinical hold prior to the initiation of patient dosing, and on April 21, 2022, we received correspondence from the FDA indicating that the FDA had removed the clinical hold and cleared our IND for GDA-201.
+In August 2022, we treated the first patient with GDA-201 in this study.

 We have incurred significant net losses since our formation in 1998.
-Our net losses were \$38.8 million and \$42.7 million for the six months ended June 30, 2022 and 2021, respectively.
-As of June 30, 2022, our accumulated deficit was \$376.2 million.
+Our net losses were \$56.6 million and \$65.9 million for the nine months ended September 30, 2022 and 2021, respectively.
+As of September 30, 2022, our accumulated deficit was \$394.0 million.
 We expect to continue to incur losses for the foreseeable future, and our losses may fluctuate significantly from year to year.
-We are currently assessing whether, if the FDA approves omidubicel for marketing in the United States, to market the product ourselves or to pursue strategic alternatives for the commercialization of omidubicel.
-If we decide to market omidubicel ourselves, we will require substantial additional funding.
+In anticipation of potential FDA approval of omidubicel, we are preparing to commercialize omidubicel in the United States, which will require substantial additional funding.
+In parallel, we plan to seek strategic alternatives for commercialization support of omidubicel in the United States to ensure that as many patients as possible have access to omidubicel.